Shea Ki

 Picture

-I discovered through this challenge some GREAT NEWS!
-When you invest the time to learn a few tips on how to do your LinkedIn Cover Story, you can experience a big return of benefits back.
-Reflecting on what you will say, practicing it, and then creating a Linked In Cover Story that you are proud of will serve you in so many ways, including:
+When you invest the time to learn a few tips on how to do your intro video on LinkedIn, you can experience a big return of benefits back.
+Reflecting on what you will say, practicing it, and then creating a video that you are proud of will serve you in so many ways, including:

 1) The clarity you will gain in talking about who you enjoy doing work for brings much relief.
 Getting more clear on this is also extra useful if you have been feeling stuck in your career journey or not sure what next best step to take.